Gregory G. Garre

-Gregory George Garre (born November 1, 1964) is an American lawyer who served as the 44th United States Solicitor General from June 19, 2008, to January 16, 2009.
+Gregory George Garre (born November 1, 1964) is an American lawyer who served as the 44th U.S. solicitor general from June 19, 2008, to January 16, 2009.
 He is currently a partner at Latham & Watkins, a private law firm.

 Life and education

-Gregory G. Garre was born in Berwyn, Pennsylvania, and grew up in Barrington, Illinois, where he attended Barrington public schools.
+Garre was born in Berwyn, Pennsylvania, and grew up in Barrington, Illinois, where he attended Barrington public schools.
 He graduated cum laude in 1987 from Dartmouth College, where he was a Rufus Choate Scholar, with a B.A. in government.
 In 1991, he graduated with high honors from George Washington University Law School, where he was editor-in-chief of The George Washington Law Review and was selected to Order of the Coif.

 Garre clerked for Chief Judge Anthony Joseph Scirica of the U.S. Court of Appeals for the Third Circuit (1991–92), and then for Chief Justice William H. Rehnquist of the United States Supreme Court (1992–93).
 He served as a pallbearer at Rehnquist's funeral in September 2005.